If you’ve left your house in the past 15 years, you’ve definitely smelt Flowerbomb on a woman.

 Ans: Amber perfumes are those that have sweet, powdery, and warm accords.
 It’s not a separate ingredient, but actually comes from a mix of patchouli, vanilla, benzoin, and other possible inputs.

 Ans: Thanks to the vanilla and musk, Flowerbomb is most suitable in the autumn and winter seasons.
 Just imagine cosying up with a cup of cocoa!
 It works in both the day and night time.

-Flowerbomb is perfume close to my heart, so I tried to find the very best when searching for perfumes similar to Flowerbomb to share with you all.
+Flowerbomb by Victory & Rolf is perfume close to my heart.
+So I tried to find the very best when searching for perfumes similar to Flowerbomb to share with you all.
 I hope you’ve found a bottle that suits your tastes!

 In fact, I hope you’re able to find one that you like even more than Flowerbomb.